-- Take care to avoid damaging internal electronic circuits during wiring work. - Use a CVV 1.25 mm or 2 mm (4-core) cable to connect the indicator to the detector.
-Compatibility is not guaranteed if a cable other than the type specified is used. - Use separate cables to connect the indicator to the detector, for the input power supply, for the pump power supply, and for the external output.
+- Take care to avoid damaging internal electronic circuits during wiring work. - Use a CVV 1.25 mm2 or 2 mm2 (4-core) cable to connect the indicator to the detector.
+RIKEN KEIKI rejects all liability in cases where a cable other than the type specified is used. - Use separate cables to connect the indicator to the detector, for the input power supply, for the pump power supply, and for the external output.
 Do not use cables routed within the same core. - Do not route the power cables, detector cables, and signal cables alongside power lines for motors or similar equipment. - Do not use the pump power supply output from the detector to operate other devices.
 Connect only pumps with the same input power supply voltage as the product.
 A separate power supply will be required when connecting a pump with different voltage specifications. - Only three-wire cables can be used for connecting the indicator to the flame detector.
 (Four-wire cables cannot be used.)
 Indicator settings are required to connect to a flame detector.
 These must be specified at the time of ordering.

-5. Operation method
+5. Operation Method